 There he rubbed shoulders with old French family scions and donned a military uniform at Bastille Day parades.
 It was his first exposure to the French establishment whose codes and traditions he eventually learned to master.

-His first job was at consumer electronics conglomerate Philips in a lab working on fiber optics, but Drahi soon set out to be an entrepreneur in the nascent cable sector.
+His first job was at consumer electronics conglomerate Philips in a lab working on fibre optics, but Drahi soon set out to be an entrepreneur in the nascent cable sector.